21 February 2014

 1. Prison of Darkness - Lack of knowledge or wisdom.

-The solution is obvious - learn and acquire to wisdom to gain the light and see the way out of the prison.
+The solution is obvious - learn and acquire wisdom to gain the light and see the way out of the prison.

-The advice from I-Ching is to save the money on partying and give them to charities instead.
+The advice from I-Ching is to save the money on partying and give it to charities instead.
 Giving may bring the true happiness of inner joy rather than from external simulation of food and wine.
 The Bible book Ecclesiastes 7:2-6 says that it is better to be in the house of mourning than of feasting because in mourning one can learn and be wise and all the feasting and laughter will only make fool out of us!

 3. Prison of Hardships and Oppositions.